LUMII-Syslab/viziquer-tools/README.md

 - extract the schema from the endpoint
 - import the schema into ViziQuer Tools

-Note: these steps will be automated in one of the next releases.
+Note: it is planned to automate these steps in some of the next releases.

 Alternatively, existing schemas (e.g., created on other servers) can be uploaded.